fierval/deep-reinforcement-learning/p1_navigation/Report.md

 The agent code is in `agent.py`.
 The main method, `learn()` was updated to include prioritized replay as well as frozen Q targets.
 The latter did not come in useful as it turned out.

-One important change for faster convergence was replacing mean squared error with L1:
+One important change for faster convergence mean squared error was replaced with L1:

 ![error](images/l1error.png)